The Svolta Legend is a well-made and beautifully designed 2-wheel kick scooter that looks super fly!

 The only problem is that the buttons are often hard to depress.
-An adult was required.
+An adult was needed.

-Storage size and ease of transport: The Legend stores away pretty small at 9″ x 4″ x 24″.
-Once folded, the scooter is easily stowed away or carried by a child.
+Storage size and ease of transport: The Legend stores away to a compact 9″ x 4″ x 24″.
+Once folded, the scooter is easy to stow away or carry.

-There is a kickstand but for our Legend, at least, it seemed to have a design flaw which meant that the scooter never stood up!
+Kickstand: There’s a kickstand but for our Legend, at least, it seemed to have a design flaw which meant that it rarely stood up!

-It didn’t allow the scooter to lean over and rest.
-Instead, it stood nearly completely upright and was prone to toppling.
-As such, we never used it.
-Wasn’t a loss, as our kids rarely use stands anyway!
+It didn’t allow the scooter to lean over and rest, so it stood almost upright and was prone to toppling.
+Though we never used it, there was no loss as our kids rarely use stands anyway!

-If looks are less important and you are after the best quality and smoothest ride possible, then we recommend you read our Micro Sprite review.
+If looks are less important and you’re after the best quality and smoothest ride possible, then we recommend you read our Micro Sprite review.